Can The Carrera Banshee Mountain Bike Satisfy New Users And Experienced Riders Alike?

 Having said this, the idea of breakages and possible poor construction will lead buyers to wonder if it will take them that far.

-Either way, the Carrera bike is still an impressive mountain bike with its great handling, suspension and components and it still recommendable for the way that its performance is enjoyed by so many.
+Either way, the Carrera bike is still an impressive mountain bike with its great handling, suspension and components and it is still recommendable for the way that its performance is enjoyed by so many.